-Noncurrent Liabilities - The increase in noncurrent liabilities is due to an increase of the net pension liability due to a decline in the state retirement system's investment income during fiscal year 2016.
+Noncurrent Liabilities - The increase in noncurrent liabilities is due to the accrual of net pension liability.
+Net pension liability increased due to a sharp decline in the retirement system earnings and a moderate increase in the payment of benefits.
+Since the College is a participant in the cost-sharing pension plan, the College shares the loss on the decrease in market value of investments.
 The net pension liability is the College's portion of the present value of projected benefit payments to be provided through the pension plan.
-Accrual and disclosure of net pension liability, including deferred outflows and inflows of resources and pension expense is required under GASB Statement No. 68 - Accounting and Financial Reporting for Pensions - An Amendment of GASB State No. 27, which became effective beginning fiscal year 2015.
+Accrual and disclosure of net pension liability, including deferred outflows and inflows of resources and pension expense is required under GASB Statement No. 68 - Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27, which became effective beginning fiscal year 2015.